goshippo/about-us/README.md

 ## Our Team Culture

-Defined as `The system in which the team executes and behaves as a collective group` (sorry it's not about our free lunches and awesome office :wink:)
+Defined as `The system in which the team executes and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)

 The three major parts can be summarized by: _Foundational Thinking, done right through core behaviors, measured by what matters_